jasnoorpannu/cStringsLibrary/README.md

 It also includes specialized functions for working with various numeric formats (binary, octal, hexadecimal), word counting, and string joining and splitting, making it a comprehensive solution for handling strings in C projects and Competitive Programming.

 This library is designed for efficiency, readability, and ease of use, providing a rich set of tools for developers working with C strings.
-Whether you're building applications, writing algorithms, or dealing with complex string data, `cStringsLibrary` offers the functionality you need.
+Whether you're building applications, writing algorithms, or dealing with complex string data, `cStringsLibrary` offers the functionality you need :)

 <p align="center">
   <img src="https://github.com/jasnoorpannu/cStringsLibrary/blob/main/cStringsLogo.png"/>